Observation of $e^+e^-\to\eta\Upsilon(2S)$ and search for $e^+e^-\to\eta\Upsilon(1S),~\gamma X_b$ at $\sqrt{s}$ near 10.75 GeV

 The Born cross-section at each energy point is calculated using $\sigma_{\rm B} = \frac{N_{\rm prod}\,|1-\Pi|^2} {{\cal L} \,(1+\delta)},$ where ${\cal L}$ is the integrated luminosity of the individual dataset, $|1-\Pi|^2$ is the vacuum polarization factor~\cite{VP}, and $(1+\delta)$ is the radiative correction factor~\cite{theory_ISR2} calculated using the Born cross-section lineshape in the same way as in Ref.~\cite{belle2_pipiYnS}.
 The numerical results of the Born cross-sections are listed in Table~\ref{tab:born_results} and plotted in Fig.~\ref{fig:xsfit}.
 Additional analysis with 711 $\rm fb^{-1}$ of data taken around the $\Upsilon(4S)$ resonant peak by Belle~\cite{PBFbook} is performed, and the cross section at the $\Upsilon(4S)$ peak is measured to be less than 0.01 pb (with statistical uncertainty only), indicating that the signal events at 10.653 GeV are not coming from the $\Upsilon(4S)$ tail.
-We fit the Born cross-sections together with the result from $\Upsilon(5S)\to\eta\Upsilon(2S)$~\cite{Belle:2021gws} as a function of center-of-mass energy $\sqrt{s}$ with three coherent relativistic Breit-Wigner functions representing $\Upsilon(5S)$, $\Upsilon(10753)$, and a possible state near the $B^{*}\bar B^{*}$ threshold.
+We fit the Born cross-sections from both this work and the Belle study of $\Upsilon(5S)\to\eta\Upsilon(2S)$~\cite{Belle:2021gws} as a function of center-of-mass energy $\sqrt{s}$ with three coherent relativistic Breit-Wigner functions representing $\Upsilon(5S)$, $\Upsilon(10753)$, and a possible state near the $B^{*}\bar B^{*}$ threshold.
 The mass and width of $\Upsilon(5S)$ and $\Upsilon(10753)$ are fixed to the known values~\cite{pdg,belle2_pipiYnS}.
 The mass and width of the new state are taken from the fit to the {$B^{(*)}\bar B^{(*)}$} cross section lineshape reported in Ref.\cite{Belle-II:2024niz}.
 The $\chi^2$ of this fit is constructed from the Born cross-section-dependent profile likelihood distribution from the individual simultaneous fit.
-We also test the hypothesis with two resonances, $\Upsilon(5S)$ and $\Upsilon(10753)$, and one resonance, $\Upsilon(5S)$, as shown in Fig.~\ref{fig:xsfit}.
-Other different hypotheses like replacing the $\Upsilon(10753)$ or the new state with a flat continuum contribution are also tested.
-The significance of $\Upsilon(10753)$ is less than $2.0\sigma$ whereas the significance of the new state is greater than $3.2\sigma$.
+We also test hypotheses that include only the $\Upsilon(5S)$ resonance or only the $\Upsilon(5S)$ and $\Upsilon(10753)$ resonances, as shown in Fig.~\ref{fig:xsfit}.
+These alternative hypotheses are rejected relative to the three-resonance fit at the level of at least 3.6$\sigma$.
+Additionally, we investigated an alternative hypothesis in which the contribution from $\Upsilon(10753)$ or the proposed new state is replaced by a flat continuum contribution.
+Although this hypothesis could not be definitively rejected, it would necessitate a substantial continuum production of $e^{+}e^{-} \to \eta \Upsilon(2S)$ on the same scale as the known decay processes $\Upsilon(10753) \to \pi\pi \Upsilon(nS)$ and $\Upsilon(10753) \to \omega \chi_{b1,2}$~\cite{belle2_pipiYnS, Belle-II:2022xdi}.

 We use the same $\gamma\gamma\pipi\LL$ final state to reconstruct $\epem\to\eta[\to\pipipi]\Upsilon(1S)$.
 To purify the signal, we apply the same selection criteria and mass selection on $\gamma\gamma$ and $\LL$, which are reconstructed as $\pi^0$ and $\Upsilon(1S)$.
 Only two events are found in the $\eta$ signal region [0.52, 0.57] GeV$/c^2$ with the full data sample~\cite{SM}.
 Therefore, upper limits at 90\% credibility level (C.L.) of the signal yields at individual energies are estimated using method described in Ref.~\cite{Rolke:2004mj}.
 The results for the signal Born cross section, calculated assuming $1/s$ energy dependence, are shown in Table~\ref{tab:born_results}.